Monash End-to-End Rural Cohort

 What is the Monash End-to-End Rural Cohort?

 The Monash End-to-End Rural Cohort is a group of domestic graduate entry students within the Bachelor of Medical Science and Doctor of Medicine (MD).
-These students have the opportunity to undertake their medical degree in rural and regional Victoria through Monash Rural Health.
+These students have the opportunity to undertake their medical degree in rural and regional Victoria, primarily in the state's north west, through Monash Rural Health.